JarkkoLinnanvirta/cbProject/README.md

 # cbProject
 An editor for the Coolbasic programming language made with CoolBasic itself.
 I have to admit that the name is very unimaginative, hopefully the featurelist will make that up atleast at somepoint :).

 NOTE that this is very incomplete at the moment!
 (Still has something that works :) ).
-No proimises are made whether the development will continue.
+No promises are made whether the development will continue.

 ![Screenshot](Screenshot1.png)
 Syntax highlighting has a few bugs, but is quite nice still :).